 - 2.30.
 Previous predecessor Council policies have included restricting third party advertisements on licensed vehicles, however it is the Council's view that these vehicles form part of the public transport network and other providers are permitted to have advertisements for third parties both inside and outside of vehicles, so taxis should also, within specific parameters. - 2.31.
 Advertisements can provide alternative sources of income to taxi proprietors which will be allowed as it means that proprietors do not have to rely solely on fares for their earnings. - 2.32.
 This must be balanced with the requirement to ensure that taxis are easily identifiable to any hirer and to ensure the safety and comfort of passengers.
 Therefore, third party advertisements are permissible, but they must be restricted to areas of the vehicle that do not contain important information such as the name of the operator or any identifying licence plates, signs or numbers. - 2.33.
 Any vehicle proprietor should send pictures or diagrams of any proposed advertisements and where they will be placed on the vehicle into the Licensing Team.
-Officers will only object to their placement if: - a) they interfere with the identification of the vehicle or obscure window screens or back windows enough to cause a potential hazard or block the view of passengers, or - b) the content of the advertisement contravenes any of the following guidelines; - Does not comply with the Advertising Standards Authority's advertising code; www.asa.org.uk
+Officers will only object to their placement if they interfere with the identification of the vehicle or obscure window screens or back windows enough to cause a potential hazard or block the view of passengers. - 2.34.
+Any advertisement must comply with the British Code of Advertising Practice issued by and amended from time to time by the Advertising Standards Agency so all advertisements must be legal, decent, honest, and truthful.